html5lib/html5lib-python/README.rst

 ----------

 Check out `the docs https://html5lib.readthedocs.io/en/latest/`_.
 Still need help?
-Go to our `Github Discussions https://github.com/html5lib/html5lib-python/discussions`_.
+Go to our `GitHub Discussions https://github.com/html5lib/html5lib-python/discussions`_.

 You can also browse the archives of the `html5lib-discuss mailing list